 Ok, but you sold me a fight; now I want one!
 Who’s the most powerful in that relationship?

 The funny thing about this “fight” is that, although there are some agents that specialize in one of those definitions, being a seller’s agent or a buyer’s agent is just a matter of timing.
 In another situation, Agent Ted can also act as a seller’s agent and Agent Susan as a buyer’s agent.
-There are even the occasional moments when an agent can act as both!
+There are even occasional moments when an agent can act as both!
 It’s what we call a Dual Listing.

 Let’s paint a scenario: Ever since he was a kid, Home Buyer Terry has always dreamed of buying a home just like the one right across the street.
-It’s a big Civil War era home with a big porch, attic, basement and even a greenhouse!
+It’s a big Civil War-era home with a big porch, attic, basement, and even a greenhouse!
 Home Buyer Terry reaches out to Agent Phil, one of the best agents in Texas - where he lives.
-A year passes by, Agent Phil hasn’t been able to find Home Buyer Terry houses as perfect as the one across the street.
+A year passes by; Agent Phil hasn’t been able to find Home Buyer Terry houses as perfect as the one across the street.
 In comes Home Seller Grettel.
 She is a 90-year-old lady interested in selling a house because she decided to finally fulfill her lifelong dream of leaving Texas to live in Hawaii.
 God bless Home Seller Grettel.
-She reaches out to Agent Phil and he agrees to represent her.
-When he heads to the front lawn of the Home Seller Grettel’s house to put the “For Sale” sign, he bumps into Home Buyer Terry, who says “Wait a second: you’re representing Neighbor Gretta’s house?!
+She reaches out to Agent Phil, and he agrees to represent her.
+When he heads to the front lawn of the Home Seller Grettel’s house to put the “For Sale” sign, he bumps into Home Buyer Terry, who says, “Wait a second: you’re representing Neighbor Gretta’s house?!
 That’s my dream house!
 Please, make her an offer on my behalf!
 Whatever she wants!”